ertrkcem/azure-form-recognizer-script/README.md

 # azure-form-recognizer-script
 Small script to parse invoices using the azure form recognizer SDK for JS

+> **_Important Note !!!_**
+Form recognizer pricing is based on the pages we send them to analyze, so try not to run the script for the same file multiple times.

 # Configuration and Environment
 It is supposed to be run in local, it is tested with:
 * Node -> v18.9.0